Holden Forests & Gardens takes pride in connecting people with the wonder, beauty, and immense value of trees and plants.

 - Tours offered August through October every Tuesday, Saturday, and Sunday.

-- Tickets may be purchased exclusively on site at the Corning Visitor Center, and times are subject to change.
-Purchase cutoff is 15 minutes before tour begins.
+- Tickets may be purchased exclusively on site at the Corning Visitor Center, and purchase cutoff is 15 minutes before tour begins.
+Tour dates and time are subject to change.

 - Tours run rain or shine, please dress for the weather.